geerteltink/geert.elt.ink/cksx0035e0i4fkxs101w95m6l.md

 ## Pull before push

 Sometimes a push failed because the remote branch contains commits which you do not have locally.
 You need to pull these in first.
-However doing this with a normal `git pull` command, it creates an extra *merged branch* commit.
+However, doing this with a normal `git pull` command, it creates an extra *merged branch* commit.
 This is normal, but can get messy if it happens a lot.
 To prevent this, you need to *rebase* your commits behind the new commits made by others when pulling.

 ```bash
 git pull --rebase